-You’ve been drinking or using drugs to excess, and it’s showing.
-Your life is beginning to fray at the edges, and you recognize that you’re in or on the verge of a downward spiral.
+You’ve been drinking or consuming drugs to excess — and it’s showing.
+Your life is beginning to fray at the edges and you recognize that you’re in or on the verge of a downward spiral.
 Perhaps things are not so bad but they could get worse and you want to avoid that.

 You want to change your current situation but you are overwhelmed.

 It feels like it’s too much to do on your own.